CassiusPacheco/sweettrex/README.md

 ## MySQL

 Sweettrex uses a MySQL database to store the cryptocurrency `Markets` and the users' `NotificationRequests`.
-Configuring MySQL requires adding a `mysql.json` file to `Config/Secrets/` just as the example below:
+Configuring MySQL requires a `mysql.json` file in the `Config/Secrets/` directory.
+This file should contain the keys present in the example below:

 ```
 {